 RepairCafé, what is that?

-We are a "mobile self-help workshop for mobile things", happy to help you free of charge with your repair of the item you brought with you.
-Over a cup of coffee we look forward to your visit and hope that the "patient" will soon be well again.
+A RepairCafé is a "mobile self-help workshop for mobile things" that will be happy to help you repair the item you have brought with you free of charge.
+We look forward to your visit over a coffee and hope that the "patient" will soon be well again.

 Do I have to register before a visit?

-Yes, you have to make an appointment by phone or by mail.
-Please call Rainer directly: +49 162 649 5529, or write an email: nvc-rc@gmx.de.
-Otherwise it can happen that we are "fully booked" and you come for nothing.
-Besides, then we can already prepare for the repair and the chances increase to solve the problem on the same day.
+you must make an appointment by phone or email.
+Please call Rainer directly: +49 162 649 5529, or write an email: repair-cotta@gmx.de.
+Otherwise we may be "fully booked" and you may have come along for nothing.
+In addition, we can then prepare for the repair and the chances of solving the problem on the same day increase.

 Can you repair everything?